feast-dev/feast/docs/getting-started/architecture-and-components/overview.md

 In general, we recommend [using Python](language.md) for your Feature Store microservice.

 As mentioned in the document, precomputing features is the recommended optimal path to ensure low latency performance.
 Reducing feature serving to a lightweight database lookup is the ideal pattern, which means the marginal overhead of Python should be tolerable.
+Because of this we believe the pros of Python outweigh the costs, as reimplementing feature logic is undesirable.
 {% endhint %}